 Amidon means starch.

 Gluten is gluten.
-For crepes, there are two good options: Chez Gaston on North Parade, who do buckwheat galettes and can advise on safe fillings, and The Old Bookbinders in Jericho which houses What a Load of Crepes, the excellent company who cater at Creation Theatre performances, and do a good gluten-free galette.
+For crepes, you can try The Old Bookbinders in Jericho which houses What a Load of Crepes, the excellent company who cater at Creation Theatre performances, and do a good gluten-free galette.
 For your patisserie fix, the chain of shops along the Cowley Road associated with Rick's Café offer authentically pretty macaroons which are gluten-free, and which come in a bewildering array of flavours.

 Indian/Nepalese:Poppadums are fine ( urid = lentil flour), onion bhajis should usually be fine (gram flour = chickpea) but it can still be difficult to be sure you have made yourself understood.
 Chapattis are made of wheat, as is naan bread.
 Most sauces are thickened with lentils, cream/yoghurt etc and not flour.
 It's harder to avoid dairy than wheat in curries, but both are eminently possible.
 Dosas, available at Majliss (Cowley Road) among other places, are rice flour wraps filled with spicy mixtures.